MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/new-in-windows-mdm-enrollment-management.md

 In Windows 10, a Get command inside an atomic command is not supported.
 This was allowed in Windows Phone 8 and Windows Phone 8.1.

-### <a id="ncunpdufw81tw10" /a>Notification channel URI not preserved during upgrade from Windows 8.1 to Windows 10
+### Notification channel URI not preserved during upgrade from Windows 8.1 to Windows 10

 During an upgrade from Windows 8.1 to Windows 10, the notification channel URI information is not preserved.
 In addition, the MDM client loses the PFN, AppID, and client secret.